kennovation1/benchling-sql-hints/README.md

 - **Develop outside of Insignts.** TODO.
 This section is to be written.
 In short it can be more productive to write queries in another tool and then copy the results back into Insights.
+  Add note about name resolution diffs and parameters handling diffs.

 - **Use Git!** TODO.
 This section is to be written.
-In short, use Git since Insights has no versioning or protection against query loss or corruption.
+In short, use Git since Insights has no versioning (yet) or protection against query loss or corruption.
+Git provides many other benefits as well (see my community post for some text)

-- **Save often.** TODO.
-This section is to be written.
-In short, save often since no autosave.
+- **Save often.** Save often (by executing your Insights query) since there is no autosave.
-  Remember that running the query is how it gets saved.
+  There is currently no version control, but in a pinch you can use the audit logs to find the SQL for an older version.
+However, per the above, I strongly recommend you develop outside of Insights and use git.
+If you do that, then the version in Insights can always be easily restored since it is not the source of truth.

-- **Use a restricted project.** TODO.
-This section is to be written.
-In short, put dashboards in projects that are READ for others so that they don't corrupt your dashboard accidentally.
+- **Use a restricted project.** Dashboards live in projects and therefore inherit their permissions.
+  Therefore, it's easy for end users to change the SQL or the parameters or the charting options.
+  To prevent this, always put shared dashboards in a project that is read-only to prevent accidental dashboard corruption.
+As folder permissions are now just coming online, alternatively you could put dashboards in read-only folders if that's enabled in your tenant.

-- **De-select before running.** TODO.
-This ecdtion is to be written.
-In short, remeber to de-select any selected text in the query before running it.
+- **De-select before running.** This is a silly details that you'll figure out after you fail a couple of times, but it's common to leave some text selected when running your query.
+  If you do this, Benchling will attempt to run only the selected SQL.
+Since a selection is rarely a valid full SQL statement, you'll get an error.
+Sometimes, you might stare perplexed trying to debug perfectly valid SQL because what's being run is the selection, not your entire SQL script.